Spirits Market Size and Share

 Spirits are one of the major segments of alcoholic beverages which are manufactured by distillation of fermented fruits, vegetables, or grains.

 The global spirits market is segmented by product type, end user, distribution channel, and geography.
 Based on product type, the market is segmented into brandy and cognac, liqueur, rum, tequilla and mezcel, whiskies, white spirits and other spirit types.
-Based on end-user, the market is segmented into male and female.
+Based on end-user, the market is segmented into men and women.
 Based on distribution channels, the market is segmented into On-trade and Off-trade.
 Off-trade is further sub-segmented into speciality/liquor stores and other off-trade channels.
 The report provides an analysis of emerging and established economies across the world, comprising North America, Europe, South America, Asia-Pacific, and the Middle East and Africa.
+For each segment, the market sizing and forecasts have been done based on value (in USD).

 By Product Type